Skip to content

 Training infrastructure (optim/)

-• BaseTrainer defines the contract (fit, evaluate, metric tracking) and shared utilities like batching, progress reporting, and validation scheduling.
+• BaseTrainer defines the contract (fit, init_state, train_step, compute_loss) and shared utilities like batching, progress reporting, and validation scheduling.

-• All trainers populate a TrainingHistory mapping (defined in optim.base) that captures per-epoch losses and optional validation metrics, facilitating visualisation or early-stopping criteria implemented outside the core package.
+• All trainers populate a TrainingHistory mapping (defined in model.TrainingHistory) that captures per-epoch losses and optional validation metrics, facilitating visualisation or early-stopping criteria implemented outside the core package.

 Variants and extension points

 • Regression vs. classification: ANFISRegressor wraps TSKANFIS, using mean-squared-error-style losses by default and exposing regression metrics.
-ANFISClassifier wraps TSKANFISClassifier, instantiates a multi-class consequent layer, and defaults to cross-entropy losses with probability calibration via predict_proba.
+ANFISClassifier wraps TSKANFISClassifier, instantiates a multi-class consequent layer, defaults to cross-entropy losses with probability calibration via predict_proba, and rejects hybrid trainers that require least-squares regression heads.

 • Membership variants: Users can mix automatic generation (n_mfs, mf_type, init, overlap, margin) with explicit MembershipFunction instances per feature.
 Builders preserve the order in which inputs are added so the resulting rule indices remain deterministic.